 Industrial training requirements: All full-time engineering courses incorporate periods of industrial training.
 In all of these courses, except Electrical Engineering, the periods occupy the latter half of the third term and the long vacations between second and third years, and between third and fourth years.
-In the second and third years of these courses, students finish lectures at the end of the fourth week of the third term, take their examinations in the fifth and sixth weeks, attend the survey camp (where required) in the seventh week (surveying students in their seventh and eighth weeks) and then commence their industrial training.
-In Electrical Engineering students must undertake ten weeks of industrial training at the end of second year (a thirty-week year), and a minimum of eighteen weeks at the end of the third year (a twentyfour-week year).
+In the second and third years of these courses, students finish lectures at the end of the third week of the third term, take their examinations in the fourth and fifth weeks, attend the survey camp (where required) in the sixth week (surveying students in their sixth and seventh weeks) and then commence their industrial training.
+In Electrical Engineering students must complete up to twenty weeks of industrial training during the long vacations, preferably by completing ten weeks at the end of second year and ten weeks at the end of third year.
 Students are strongly recommended to gain further industrial experience in those long vacations where such training is not already prescribed.